 The property is owned 100% by VR, registered to the Company’s wholly-owned, Nevada-registered US subsidiary Renntiger Resources USA Ltd. Fifteen claims in the western part of the property were acquired from a private company in August, 2017.
 Terms of the acquisition, including royalty, are outlined in a news release dated August 30, 2017, and available on this website.
 The additional 125 claims were staked independently and directly by VR.
 There are no carried or back-in interests on the property.

-VR completed first pass geological mapping, prospecting, rock sampling and grid-based soil sampling in September, October and November 2017:
+VR completed first pass geological mapping, prospecting, rock sampling and grid-based soil sampling in September through November, 2017:

 - 102 rock samples collected from on and around the property for geochemistry;